 - 2 tbsp. of fish sauce (to taste, more if you like more salt, less if ya don’t)

 - 1 cup of holy basil leaves and flowers (use sweet basil if you must)

-- Heat the oil in your wok or pan.
-Once it’s sizzling and dancing, toss in the garlic and chilies and be prepared for the coughing and burning lungs to set in, especially if you like it spicy.
+3. Heat the oil in your wok or large pan.
+Once it’s sizzling and dancing, toss in the garlic and chilies, and stir-fry.
+Remove it from the heat while stir-frying if it’s starting to burn.
+Be prepared for the coughing and burning lungs to set in, especially if you like it spicy.
 Just remind yourself the pain is worth it.

-- Then add sugar and sauces.
-Add a bit at a time, to make sure you get the flavor you prefer.
+5. Add sugar and sauces a bit at a time, to make sure you get the flavor you prefer.

-- Add some water if you think it’s dry.
-Toss in the basil until it wilts.
-Serve with rice.
+6. Add some water if you think it’s dry.
+Turn off the heat, and toss in the basil, and stir just until it wilts.

-- If you really want it Thai-style, after you remove the krapaw gai from the pan, fry one egg for each person and put it on top of their serving.
-It’s heavenly.
+7. Serve with jasmine rice, and if you really want it Thai-style, fry one crispy over easy egg for each person, and put it on top of their serving.

 Thai Hubby grew up eating it with green long beans, which Thais say is the country-style way of making it, and a fav way to make it, but not all Spicy Thai Basil Chicken is made that way.

 - Serving Size: 3-4